Skip to main content

 You can use the faucet as much as you need to get tokens on the testnet, but those tokens are worthless and cannot be used on Mainnet.

-Fund your wallet using the Ghostnet Faucet
+Funding your wallet using the Shadownet Faucet

 Now you have an account and funds that you can use to work with Tezos.